BRAIR-Education/dapozzo_line_tracking/README.md

 roslaunch dapozzo_line_tracking full.launch
 ```

 The only available command line argument is `debug`, a boolean which decides whether to display debug data.
-Its default value is `false`, but it can be set to `true` as such:
+Its default value is `False`, but it can be set to `True` like so:
 ```
 roslaunch dapozzo_line_tracking full.launch debug:=True
 ```